-In the study design, a quota of 5 partial lots, about 70 wafers, was allocated for intervention.
+Real Time Study: In a second, prospective study, we intervened directly in the production process to correct nominally fast wafers.
+A quota of 5 lots, about 125 wafers, was allocated for intervention.
 We would notify an engineer to hold a predicted fast lot prior to LS7, and then the lot would be split.
 Half of the lot would continue in the regular fashion, i.e. with business as usual processing, and half would be processed in a fashion to introduce a small speed reduction.